HIV superinfection: History

 1987 - First evidence of superinfection reported in studies of chimpanzees.

 1991 - HIV-1 found to superinfect HIV-2-infected cells in a study through inducing infection in cells cultured from HIV patient samples.

 1999 - In pig tailed macaques, a "window of susceptibility" demonstrated by showing that superinfection with a new viral strain was only possible after initial infection in macaques.

 2002 - First definitive study on superinfection after cases reported in IV drug users in Bangkok, Thailand.
 The initial cases were all interclade superinfections.

 2003 - Intraclade infection by an immune response to one strain of HIV-1 cannot prevent superinfection with a second virus from the same clade.

 2005 - The ability of HIV superinfection to cause ART resistance.

 Implications for treatment and care

 Drug resistance

 Because of viral recombination, superinfection patients infected with at least one drug-resistant strain are likely to develop a mosaic recombinant strain with multi-drug resistance.
-This lowers the potential success of ART.
+This lowers the potential success of anti-retroviral therapy (ART).
 Additionally, the existence of multiple strains of the virus in a host enhances interclade and intraclade recombination, accelerating global virus diversification for HIV.